embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 make
 ```

-The resulting executable can then be found in the build directory and is called `simple_receiver`.
+The resulting executable can then be found in the build directory and is called `embedded_rtps_test`.

 ## Testing Communication with STM32